ramanujprasad/ApolloAngularApp1/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## GraphQL
+## GraphQL set-up

-I have used launchpad.graphql.com to get details from server https://launchpad.graphql.com/4rjnjnjvn9
+I have used launchpad.graphql.com as GraphQL to get details from server and data are stored below (login with github to change/modify any server data) https://launchpad.graphql.com/4rjnjnjvn9

-## Reference
+## Reference taken from
 https://codingthesmartway.com/apollo-client-for-angular-making-use-of-graphql/

 ## Published URL